The marble way of Michelangelo in Versilia

 Itinerary: the marble way

-The itinerary suggested is suitable to be done in a day even with children, we had a lot of fun with them; slow and relaxed start after a good breakfast ;-)
+The itinerary suggested is suitable to be done in a day even with children, we had a lot of fun with them; slow and relaxed start from Petit Hotel after a good breakfast ;-)

 The game is to retrace the marble path from the mountains and quarries to the laboratories where it was and still is worked, stop for visiting Pietrasanta, with an aperitif in Piazza del Duomo, and then down to the sea where you can imagine sending the whole block or our sculpture on a ship … and then back home at the Petit Hotel, maybe a little tired but certainly full of emotions!